ARambazamba/RaspberryPi-Basics/Setup/readme.md

 After completion add a blank file with the name `ssh` without any extension.
 This file will be deleted after you have established the first connection.

-Next you need to find the IP Address of your Raspberry using [Advanced IP Scanner](https://www.advanced-ip-scanner.com/de/) or the DHCP table of your router
+The default Newtwork Name of the raspi is `raspberrypi`.
+If you want to find the IP Address of your Raspberry you could use a network scanner like [Advanced IP Scanner](https://www.advanced-ip-scanner.com/de/) or the DHCP table of your router

 ![ipscan](_images/network-scan.png)